MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-match-order-edit.png "Edit data match order")

 - **Changing the order of your rules**: If you defined multiple rules, it might be worth changing their order so you can yield a better match quality.
 That can be done by substituting the two rules' attributes.
-At this point, you need to delete (button is shown below in red) and re-create (button ia shown below in blue) the two rules with the new attributes:
+At this point, you need to delete (button is shown below in red) and re-create (button is shown below in blue) the two rules with the new attributes:

 - **Editing your rules**: This includes several important changes that you should try as you optimize the match quality.
 All the following options are accessible via the rule's **Edit** button: